Sipondo/ulix-docsflow/pages/upl/upl_syntax.md

 ```ruby
 entity: Move(player.x + 1, player.y)
 ```
-Notice that we use *.attribute_name* to access the current x- and y-coordinates of the player.
+Notice that we use *.attribute_name* (in this case *attribute_name* is *x*!) to access the current x- and y-coordinates of the player.
 This code will make the *entity* that is the user walk to a position 1 to the right of the player.
 ```ruby
 entity: memory.defeated = True
 ```
 To set an attribute, we first name the attribute we want to assign a value to: *defeated*.
-To assign a value, use a single *=* followed by the value you want to assign.
+To assign a value, use a single '=' followed by the value you want to assign.
 *True* and *False* are the simplest, simply saving whether something is true or false.
 You can also assign numbers and other things:
 ```ruby
 set: story_chapter = 3